Ruby on Rails developer hourly rates vary a lot and you should know what they depend on.

 The Ruby on Rails Development Market Is Growing

 Since 2011, the number of Ruby on Rails developers has been growing fast.
-Just look at the progress over the past two years, according to rubygems.org/stats:
+Just look at the progress over the past four years, according to rubygems.org/stats:

 The fight over the market has caused the lowest price threshold to drop dramatically in the past couple of years.
 If you go to Fiverr, one of the most popular freelance job marketplaces, you will find offers starting from $5.